38th (Irish) Brigade

-The 38th (Irish) Brigade, is a brigade formation of the British Army that served in the Second World War.
-It was composed of North Irish line infantry regiments and served with distinction in the Tunisian and Italian Campaigns.
+The 38th (Irish) Brigade, is an administrative headquarters of the British Army that served in the Second World War as a fully functional infantry brigade.
+It was composed of Northern Ireland line infantry regiments and served with distinction in the Tunisian and Italian Campaigns.
 Following the end of the war, the brigade was disbanded, but was reformed in sixty years later in 2007 and remains the regional formation for Northern Ireland.